redpenguinyt/redpenguinyt/README.md

 ### hi!
-I like making things occasionally. my two favourite languages are Rust for its memory safety and C for its barebones low-level feel.
-I run Arch linux with HyprlandWM on my main system.
+I like making things occasionally.
 I'm currently making [Spaceshipment](https://redpenguin777.itch.io/spaceshipment), an orbit-physics-based game for the [Playdate handheld console](https://play.date/)

 You can find a comprehensive list of my projects [here](https://redpengu.in/)
 If you want to rant about nerd stuff you can reach me on Discord at `ren.penguin`